 Failure Hero: In Hanako's route, Hisao's attempts to help Hanako consistently make her psychological problems worse, a fact truly driven home after playing Lilly's path, where Hanako's complexes are much less severe and she opens up to Hisao a lot more.
 Ultimately, both Hisao and Hanako come out of it as stronger people, but it's one hell of an Earn Your Happy Ending.

 Rin's first H-scene is decidedly unsexy, as it reflects how she's more and more emotionally unstable.
 Even if you help her to get off and have some momentary relief, her problems are just about to get worse...

 The same goes for Hanako's, since it's obvious that she's very not comfy - which makes sensewhen you reach the Good End and learn that it was more about showing Hisao that she's not a helpless child to be protected.

 It's an H-scene played to the tune of Painful History, after all.

 Shizune's route also has one of these instances.
 Here's your sex scene with Misha, and she has a rather pudgy but cute body too!
-Only that both she and Hisao are very distressed during and after it, that it happened when Hisao was already dating Shizune.
+Only they're both guilt-ridden over the fact that Hisao is cheating on Shizune.
 To make it worse, Misha only asked for it due to her emotional turmoil over her unrequited love for Shizune, and the guilt both Hisao and Misha feel over it winds up tearing the friendship apart and leading to Shizune's bad end (in which she blames herself for what happened).